Nicola Coughlan: Wider recognition (2021–present)

+Other ventures

-Endorsements and products
+Endorsements

 In March 2022, Coughlan became the muse and face of Pat McGrath Labs x Bridgerton II make-up collection.
 In October 2023, Coughlan partnered with Uber Eats Australia for its campaign to help address period poverty.
 In June 2024, Coughlan starred in Skims' campaign for the brand's Soft Lounge Collection.
 In August 2024, Coughlan starred in Kate Spade New York's Fall Campaign, alongside Taraji P. Henson and Marsai Martin.
 In February 2025, Coughlan starred in Neutrogena's "Main Character Energy" campaign.
 In April 2025, Coughlan featured in Olaplex's "Designed to Defy" campaign.
+In May 2026, Coughlan was tapped to voice ads for Kerrygold's "Make It Gold With Kerrygold" campaign.